-Answer: Subscribing to either the state Employment Law Letter or the HRLaws.com information portal provides access to a rich online archive of the attorneys’ newsletter articles (plus forms, policies, laws & regulations, and so on).
-Their articles and commentaries also occasionally reappear on HR.BLR.com and in HR Hero Line and other free BLR e-zines, and their past news alerts about breaking employment law developments can be found on the Human Resources News blog.
+Answer: Subscribing to either the regional Employment Law Letter or the HRLaws.com information portal provides access to a rich online archive of the attorneys’ newsletter articles.
+Their articles and commentaries also occasionally reappear on HR.Hero.BLR.com and in HR Daily Advisor and other free BLR e-zines.

 May I join ECN?

 Answer: There isn’t much turnover in membership, but we are always looking for ways to strengthen the network.
-Interested employment law firms or practices should contact Tony Kessler, managing editor for the network, at firstname.lastname@example.org or 615-661-0249 x 8068.
+Interested employment law firms or practices should contact Tony Kessler, senior content manager for the network, at firstname.lastname@example.org or 615-661-0249 x 8068.